 Bidders submitting electronic media (such as video or audiotapes or discs, and computer software on DVD or CD ROM) for adoption will use Form M (Statement of Publisher Submitting Electronic Media for Adoption).
-This form is incorporated into the MSST and is provided on the FDOEIM website.
-A Master Service Level Agreement (MSLA) must be submitted for online products/materials.

-Publishers may also purchase a copy of the MSST (2009 Revised Edition) from the Advisory Commission on Textbook Specifications.
-Ordering information is available at http://www.nasta.org.
 A copy of the MSST is open for inspection in the Office of Instructional Materials in the Florida Department of Education, 325 West Gaines Street, Tallahassee, Florida 32399-0400.

 Publishers are encouraged to have their manufacturer or other person within the company who is familiar with the MSST complete the warranty form(s).
-Failure to comply with the requirements for furnishing Form M for electronic media, and/or an MSLA for online materials and/or failure to meet the stated deadline shall result in rejection of the bid.
+Failure to comply with the requirements for furnishing